spraakbanken/sparv-docs/annotations_eng.md

   * text.lix: the Swedish readability metric LIX, läsbarhetsindex
   * text.ovix: the Swedish readability metric OVIX, ordvariationsindex
   * text.nk: the Swedish readability metric nominalkvot

+* Lexical classes:
+  * blingbring: lexical class from the Blingbring resource (on word level)
+  * swefn: frames from swedish FrameNet (on word level)
+  * text.blingbring: lexical class from the Blingbring resource (on document level)
+  * text.swefn: frames from swedish FrameNet (on document level)

 Older Swedish texts or texts written in other languages can often be annotated